thin-edge/thin-edge.io/docs/src/operate/c8y/smartrest_templates.md

 The following example shows how to create a new SmartREST template with a single custom operation which will be activated when an operation is created with the `set_wifi` fragment.
 The operation includes 3 parameters where the wifi `name`, `ssid` and `type` are included in the message which is sent to the device via MQTT.

-In this example, the operation handler on the thin-edge.io side only prints out the received message on the console, but it can be extended to execute any command that is required for your task.
+In this example, the operation handler on the %%te%% side only prints out the received message on the console, but it can be extended to execute any command that is required for your task.

 The operation response defined in the SmartREST template will convert the Cumulocity IoT Operation from json to an MQTT message in a Comma Separated Variables (CSV) format.
-The MQTT message is then received by thin-edge.io and a script is called passing the message as the message to it.
+The MQTT message is then received by %%te%% and a script is called passing the message as the message to it.
 The script is used to perform the desired actions using the parameters provided in the message.

 The snippets below are used to illustrate the message translation of the Cumulocity IoT operation to the message received by the device.